 Restless toddlers are one of the reasons why parents lack enthusiasm for having more kids!

-Toddlers fight sleep for several reasons, all of which cause them to have an active mind, limiting their sleep quota, making it difficult to fall asleep.
+Toddlers fight sleep for several reasons, all of which cause them to have an active mind, limiting their sleep quota and making it difficult to fall asleep.

 Sleep regression is one of these challenges!